Weeding (library): Weeding issues

 Weeding may be viewed as controversial by community members.
 John N. Berry III has discussed this in his essay, "The Weeding War".
 The controversial nature of collection weeding necessitates the educating of library staff.
 It provides them with "the tools they need to counter common perceptions or misperceptions regarding weeding", especially those encountered by faculty in an academic library.
+Communication with patrons and broader community is also an important part of addressing potential controversy or backlash to weeding.
+This can include giving detailed notice to the community for larger-scale weeding projects, for example, a statement on a library's website or in library publications like newsletters.
+For ongoing, gradual weeding, staff being prepared to explain deaccession in positive terms, such as making space for new books or renewing the collection, is likely to make the process more smooth.